kubos/kubos-old/docs/architecture-overview.rst

 Kubos APIs
 ~~~~~~~~~~

 There are several Kubos APIs for accomplishing a variety of tasks within Kubos Linux, but the main definition is that they are all statically linked libraries.
 Anything that behaves this way is considered an API, regardless of what hardware is it interacting with.
 For example, there are APIs for UART and I2C communication, as well as interaction with specific hardware such as the ISIS iMTQ.
-You can get more information about what APIs are available and what they do :doc:`here <apis/index>`.
+You can get more information about what APIs are available and what they do later in this document and :doc:`here <apis/index>`.

 Kubos Services
 ~~~~~~~~~~~~~~

 The last Kubos portion of the stack is the Kubos Services.
 These are defined as any persistent process that is used to interact with the satellite.
-Services rarely make decisions, but will allow the user to accomplish typical Flight Software tasks such as telemetry storage, file management, shell access, hardware interaction, etc. More information about the scope of services can be found :doc:`here <services/index>`.
+Services rarely make decisions, but will allow the user to accomplish typical Flight Software tasks such as telemetry storage, file management, shell access, hardware interaction, etc. More information about the scope of services can be found later in this document and :doc:`here <services/index>`.

 Mission Applications
 ~~~~~~~~~~~~~~~~~~~~

 The final portion of the KubOS system is the Mission Applications.
 These applications are anything that governs the behavior of the satellite.
 Some common examples are deployment, housekeeping, and telemetry beaconing.
 Basically anything that you want the satellite to do autonomously goes into this category.
-More information on and examples of Mission Applications can be found :doc:`here <applications/index>`.
+More information on Mission Applications can be found later in this document and :doc:`here <applications/index>`.

 Typical Mission Architecture